apostrophecms/apostrophe/packages/vite/README.md

 import utils from 'Modules/some-module/lib/utils.js';
 ```

 `@/` alias is available for both public and admin UI builds and allows you to import files from the entire project source code.
-It follows the same path as your orignal source code, but skips the `ui/` part of the path.
+It follows the same path as your original source code, but skips the `ui/` part of the path.

 ```javascript
 // Current file: any file in any module inside of the `ui/` folder